-1 The number of senior officers in 2019 reflected in this chart was fourteen including one who retired in 2019; the number of senior officers in 2018 was twelve and in 2017 was fourteen.
+The number of senior officers/highly compensated employees in 2020 reflected in this chart was fifteen, including two who retired in 2020; the number of senior officers in 2019 was fourteen and in 2018 was twelve.
+2018 & 2019 CEO Summary Compensation Table reflect William J Lipinski.

-2The retention incentive reflects the amount awarded to these senior officers.
+The retention incentive reflects the amount awarded to these senior officers/highly compensated employees.
 The amounts are held as a general obligation of the Association and are subject to forfeiture.

-3Change in pension value represents the change in the vested portion of the present value of the accumulated benefit obligation from the prior fiscal year to the current fiscal year.
-The change in pension value is generally due to annual changes in compensation, years of service, age and actuarial assumptions such as the discount rate.
+Change in pension value represents the change in the vested portion of the present value of the accumulated benefit obligation from the prior fiscal year to the current fiscal year.
+The change

-4Represents company contributions to a 401(k) retirement savings plan and nonqualified deferred compensation plan, as well as payment of relocation expenses and associated tax impact; the taxable benefit of a company automobile for personal use, as determined by IRS regulations, wellness benefits and company paid life insurance benefits.
+Represents company contributions to a 401(k) retirement savings plan and nonqualified deferred compensation plan, as well as payment of relocation expenses and associated tax impact; the taxable benefit of a company automobile for personal use, as determined by IRS regulations, wellness benefits and company paid life insurance benefits.